-1. Double-click the ElectricAccelerator Developer Edition-<version> installer file to start installation.
-(For Windows systems running Vista or later, the administrator user must right-click the installer and select Run as administrator.)
+- 1. Log in as root. - 2.
+Double-click the ElectricAccelerator Developer Edition-<version> installer file to start installation.

 Note: It may take a few minutes to extract the installation packages to your machine before you see the installation wizard.
-During installation, if you see a Windows security alert pop-up, click unblock and continue.

-- 2. For Windows, ElectricAccelerator Developer Edition requires the Microsoft Visual C++ 2005 Redistributable.
-If it is already installed, select the checkbox.
-Click Next to continue. - 3.
-When the Welcome screen appears, click Next to continue. - 4.
-On the Choose Destination Location screen, accept the default installation directory (C:\ECloud for Windows or /opt/ecloud for Linux) or browse to select an alternative directory.
+- 3. When the Welcome screen appears, click Next to continue. - 4.
+If using the ElectricAccelerator installer, select ElectricAccelerator Developer Edition on the Setup Type screen and click Next. - 5.
+On the Choose Destination Location screen, accept the default installation directory, or browse to select an alternative directory.